 The push is real.
 Being on the ground here in Dubai and having met a lot of Government and semi-government entities one thing is very clear, this is really happening and is being backed very heavily.
-On July 13th 2016 Dubai Municipality announced the formation of a 3D Printing Construction code to be released shortly.
+On July 13th, 2016 Dubai Municipality announced the formation of a 3D Printing Construction code to be released shortly.
 This makes the UAE the first government to create any formal building code specifically geared towards 3D printing.
-It is not only Dubai Municipality either, it is evident from our experiences and enquiries alone that all government entities are looking for ways to improve their departments and eventually the citizens of the UAE, by adopting 3D printing technology.
+It is not only Dubai Municipality either, it is evident from our experiences and inquiries alone that all government entities are looking for ways to improve their departments and eventually the citizens of the UAE, by adopting 3D printing technology.

 Industries are going to have to adapt.
 His Highness Sheikh Mohammed set a goal of 25% of all buildings to be constructed by 2030.
 This alone means a huge market share in the construction industry will be taken by companies using the technology.
-Naturally, this dictates that organisations are going to have to adapt their current business models to incorporate 3D printing or risk losing out market share to those who do, or new players.
+Naturally, this dictates that organizations are going to have to adapt their current business models to incorporate 3D printing or risk losing out market share to those who do, or new players.

 The tech advancements will dictate a lot.
-We users, are still at the mercy of the technology.
+We users are still at the mercy of the technology.
 Although each month that goes by seems to bring a new improvement, we are still not at a stage where it is commercially viable for many projects.
 All predictions and forecasts of numbers and patterns are on the basis that the technology will improve at a rapid rate, whilst becoming dramatically cheaper at the same time.
-History dictates this will happen, however how soon and to what extent is anyone’s guess.
+History dictates this will happen, however, how soon and to what extent is anyone’s guess.